jesrodriguez0816/SyriaTelCustChurn/README.md

 The decision tree had a recall score of 74%.
 In binary classification, “recall” is the ratio of true positives over the number of false negatives.

-Ultimately, recall took priority over precision because my goal is to minimize false negatives.
+Recall took priority over precision because my goal is to minimize false negatives.

 # Visualizing Results of Model Using SHAP